Home » Hoysala Temples: India’s Newest UNESCO Heritage Sites

 Who does the construction of Hoysala temples?

-Some of the were Hoysala in kings the that throne of Karnataka are King Vishnuvardhana and it is them who constructed the Hoysala temples.
+One of the Hoysala kings on the throne of Karnataka is King Vishnuvardhana and it is them who constructed the Hoysala temples.

 What is the temple famous for in Halebidu?

-The Hoysaleswara Temple represents the Hoysala period with the help of the beautiful architecture and carvings.
+The Hoysaleswara Temple represents the Hoysala period with the help of beautiful architecture and carvings.

 Who is the god of Halebidu temple?